 2. Select an appropriate orientation from the measured antenna pattern and establish a radiated MIMO connection to the DUT using the V and H probes as described in subclause 6.3.1.3 second stage.
 Measure the transmission matrix in the chamber and apply the inverse matrix to the MIMO signal.
 The DUT orientation at which this is done is selected to optimize the achievable isolation.
 The unknown gain of the DUT antennas represented by the absolute accuracy of the RSAP measurement is then de-embedded from the measured antenna pattern.
 This is done by comparing the RSAP measurement from the first stage at the orientation being used in the second stage, to a second RSAP measurement made in the second stage using a nominal signal of -60 dBm adjusted by the uncorrected antenna gain for that orientation.
 The difference in the RSAP measurements represents the true antenna gain for that orientation.

-3. With the desired channel model applied, measure the isolation in dB between each stream as seen by the DUT receiver and ensure it is at least [18] dB averaged over a period of [TBD] frames.
+3. With the desired channel model applied, measure the isolation in dB between each stream as seen by the DUT receiver and ensure it is at least [18] dB averaged over at least 200 RSAP measurements.

 4. Using the calibrated radiated connection validate monotonicity of the DUT RSAP and RSARP measurements over the range -60 dB, to -80 dBm and +/- 180 degrees.
 The step size for RSAP shall be [1] dB and the step size for RSARP shall be [5] degrees.